Cospectral graphs obtained by edge deletion

 The graphs we construct are related by edge-deletion.
 For vertex deletion, we have the following.
 Let $X$ be a graph with adjacency matrix $A$.
 For any subset $R$ of $V(X)$, denote the induced subgraph of $X$ on $V(X)\backslash R$ by $X\backslash R$, and the characteristic polynomial of $X$ with respect to the adjacency matrix as $\phi(X,t)$.
-Jacobi's Theorem \cite[Chapter~4]{GodsilAC} connects characteristic polynomials of graphs and determinant of a principal submatrix of the inverse of a matrix:
+Jacobi's Theorem (Theorem 1.2 from Chapter~4 of \cite{GodsilAC}) connects characteristic polynomials of graphs and determinant of a principal submatrix of the inverse of a matrix:

-This implies that if $X$ is a strongly regular graph, and $Y_1$, $Y_2$ are induced subgraphs of $X$ that are cospectral with cospectral complements, then so are $X\backslash Y_1$ and $X\backslash Y_2$.
+This implies that if $X$ is a strongly regular graph, and $Y_1$, $Y_2$ are induced subgraphs of $X$ that are (adjacency) cospectral with cospectral complements, then so are $X\backslash Y_1$ and $X\backslash Y_2$.

-Moreover, if we use strongly regular graphs in our construction, we obtain families of graphs such that graphs in the same family are pairwise cospectral with respect to the four matrices, and so are their complements.

-We also show that with Laplacian cospectral graphs of small size, we can construct Laplacian cospectral graphs of larger size by removing the edges of the smaller cospectral pair from cliques of a 1-walk regular graph; similarly, with a pair of unsigned Laplacian cospectral graphs of small size whose complements are also unsigned Laplacian cospectral, we can obtain unsigned Laplacian cospectral graphs of larger size.

-This work is motivated by quantum state transfer on graphs.
-Let $X$ be a graph.
-Let $Y_1$ and $Y_2$ be two spanning subgraphs of $X$.
-If there is a time $t$ such that $e^{itL(X)}L(Y_1)e^{-itL(X)}=L(Y_2)$, then we say there is subgraph transfer from $Y_1$ to $Y_2$.
-If subgraph transfer occurs between $Y_1$ and $Y_2$, then in addition to $Y_1$ and $Y_2$ being similar, $L(X)-L(Y_1)$ and $L(X)-L(Y_2)$ are also similar.
-That is, the edge-deleted subgraphs are cospectral.
+Our above theorem says that if $Y_1$ and $Y_2$ are two isomorphic graphs that both lie in a clique of a 1-walk regular graph $X$ (the cliques can be different ), then the two graphs obtained from $X$ by removing the edges of $Y_1$ or edges of $Y_2$, respectively, are cospectral with respect to all the four matrices $A$, $L$, $S$, and $N$.
+Relaxing the condition by only requiring $Y_1$ and $Y_2$ to be Laplacian cospectral (not necessarily isomorphic), we further show that the resulting graphs are Laplacian cospectral.
+Similarly, assume $Y_1$ and $Y_2$, and their complements, are cospectral with respect to the unsigned Laplacian matrix.
+Then the two graphs obtained by removing the edges of $Y_1$ or edges of $Y_2$, respectively, from a clique of a 1-walk regular graph, are cospectral with respect to the unsigned Laplacian matrix.